dotty-staging/dotty/docs/_docs/internals/inline-traits.md

 | Inner classes            | ❌                                           |
 | Opaque types             | ❌                                           |
 | Self types               | ❌

+## Processing of inline traits in the compiler
+Inline traits in user code are inlined in the phase `specializeInlineTraits`.
+The phase `replaceInlinedTraitSymbols` is responsible for updating references to members of inline receivers to point to the inlined members, instead of the generic members in the parent inline trait (see [1] above).
+Finally the phase `pruneInlineTraits` is responsible for converting inline traits into pure interfaces by removing their right hand sides.
+It also handles the mangling in [2].

+Specialized traits rely on the semantics of inline traits, as they desugar to inline traits.
+However, the phase `desugarSpecializedTraits` inlines these inline traits itself (sharing code with the `specializeInlineTraits` phase).
+This is necessary because otherwise there would be a circular dependency between the two phases (see the Specialized traits document for more information).
+This means that we need to run `specializeInlineTraits` *first* (because we don't want to inline twice for inline traits resulting from specialization).

 ## Internal Note regarding versions of inline traits
 This behaviour is the same as that in Timothée's thesis except for the following points: